codepath/android_guides/Getting-Started-with-Gradle.md

 }
 ```

 If you are using the `android-apt` plugin, Gradle v2.3.0 now supports the `annotationProcessor` syntax natively.
 See [here](https://bitbucket.org/hvisser/android-apt/wiki/Migration) for migration details.
-Basically the process involves:
+Basically, the process involves:

 * Remove the android-apt plugin from your build scripts
 * Change all apt, androidTestApt and testApt dependencies to `annotationProcessor`, `androidTestAnnotationProcessor`, and `testAnnotationProcessor` respectively.